lambdaclass/concrete/ROADMAP.md

    trait bounds through turbofish/caller type params, arrays, newtypes, and post-mono demotion cases proving all stages agree on the same answers.

+2a.
+Add the third fuzzer: generics / monomorphization / type-policy drift.
+   Concrete already has value/runtime fuzzing (`fuzz_differential`) and ownership/conservation fuzzing (`fuzz_linearity`).
+The missing fuzzing axis is the one that produced the conditional-Copy, turbofish, type-substitution, and trait-bound bug cluster: generic instantiation and mono agreement.

+   Deliverable: `scripts/fuzz_generics.py` (or equivalent) that generates small generic programs with user structs/enums, `Option<T>` / `Result<T,E>`,
+   conditional `Copy`, trait bounds, turbofish calls, nested generic fields, arrays/newtypes, method impls, and multiple instantiations.
+The oracle is not program output first; it is phase agreement.
+For each generated program, Check, Elab/Core, Mono, CoreCheck, Verify, report facts, and any generated specialized names must agree on Copy-ness, trait-bound satisfaction, substitution, capability requirements, and whether a specialization is Copy or demoted to linear.
+Negative variants should deliberately omit bounds, instantiate `Copy` containers with linear payloads, shadow type variables, collide mono names, or use caller type params through turbofish.

+   Done when the fuzzer finds a seeded historical bug if the old behavior is reintroduced, has a fast smoke target in CI and a longer rotating/nightly campaign, and saves any disagreement as a minimized `.con` fixture with the first disagreeing phase named.
+This is the type-axis analog of the arithmetic agreement gate in #1 and the conservation fuzzer for linearity.

 3. Add stage contracts and pass-agreement assertions between every major compiler phase:
    `AST -> Check -> Elab/Core -> Mono -> CoreCheck -> Lower -> SSA ->